Skip to main content

 Congratulations on getting an upgrade offer!
 It might be tempting to immediately accept the upgrade from your inside cabin to a balcony; however, there are some stipulations.

 If, for instance, you book a stateroom in a particular location to avoid motion sickness, you're better off keeping your original cabin.
-You never know where the new cabin will be located, and you may end up with a room at the very front of the ship, which is less than ideal for those who want to try and minimize the amount of rocking that they feel.
+You never know where the new cabin will be located, and you may end up with a room at the very front of the ship, which is less than ideal for those who want to try and minimize the amount of rocking they feel.

 Another reason to decline an upgrade is that you'll often have to pay more money, as not all upgrades are free.
 At first, it might seem like a deal to pay $200 per person to upgrade to a suite; however, that could easily put you out an extra $400 if you are traveling with just one other person.